-BASE ORDER 6200.3
+MARINE CORPS BASE HAWAII ORDER 6200.3A

-- From: Commanding Officer, Marine Corps Base Hawaii To: Distribution List - Subj: MARINE CORPS BASE HAWAII HEAT INJURY PREVENTION PROGRAM - Ref: (a) BUMEDINST 6220.12C, Medical Surveillance and Notifiable Event Reporting - (b) NAVMED P-5010-3 (Rev.2-2009), Manual of Naval Preventive Medicine, Chapter 3 Ventilation and Thermal Stress Ashore and Afloat - (c) NEHC-TM-OEM 6260.6A, Navy Environmental Health Center Technical Manual, Prevention and Treatment of Heat and Cold Stress Injuries - Encl: (1) Prevention and First Aid for Heat Stress Injuries - (2) Heat Condition and Flag Warning System - (3) Work/Rest and Water Consumption Table
+From: Commanding Officer, Marine Corps Base Hawaii

+To: Distribution List

+Subj: MARINE CORPS BASE HAWAII HEAT INJURY PREVENTION PROGRAM

+Ref: (a) BUMEDINST 6220.12C

+(b) NAVMED P-5010-3 (Rev.2-2009)

+(c) NEHC-TM-OEM 6260.6A

+Encl: (1) Prevention and First Aid for Heat Stress Injuries

+- (2) Heat Condition and Flag Warning System

+- (3) Work/Rest and Water Consumption Table

+- 1. Situation.
+Per the references, this Order establishes requirements for preventing heat injuries aboard MCBH.
+This Order is not meant as a replacement to the references, but rather may be considered a supplement on preventing heat stress injuries.

+- 2. Cancellation.
+Base Order 6200.3.

-1. Situation.
-Marine Corps Base (MCB) Hawaii is located in an area of high temperatures and humidity.
-Because of high humidity, the cooling process of evaporation is hampered and can produce a dangerous health hazard possibly resulting in a heat casualty.
-Per the references, enclosures (1) through (3) contain information on prevention and first aid, the installation Flag Warning System, the Wet Bulb Globe Thermometer (WBGT) Index System, and a water usage guide that shall be used as required.
+- 3. Mission.
+Heat stress can significantly affect military readiness and performance, Marine Corps Base Hawaii (MCBH) is located in an area of high temperatures and humidity.
+Due to high humidity, the cooling process of evaporation is hampered and can produce a dangerous health hazard, possibly resulting in a heat casualty.
+The references and enclosures contain information on heat stress prevention and shall be used to prevent heat related injuries.

-2. Mission.
-Establish requirements for preventing heat injuries aboard MCB Hawaii.
+4. Execution

-- 4. Execution - a.
-Commander's Intent and Concept of Operations

-(1) Commander's Intent.
+- a.
+Commander's Intent and Concept of Operations - (1) Commander's Intent.
 Preserve the health and safety of the workforce during heat stress conditions.
-Utilizing Job Hazard Analysis (JHA) and Risk Management processes, along with information contained in the references, will reduce or eliminate mishaps associated with heat stress.

-(2) Concept of Operations.
+Utilizing Job Hazard Analysis (JHA) and Risk Management processes, along with information contained in the references, will reduce or eliminate mishaps associated with heat stress. - (2) Concept of Operations.
 Leaders at all levels are responsible for implementing the requirements and procedures within this Order to prevent injuries during heat stress conditions.
 Heat injury prevention shall be incorporated into all JHA and risk management worksheets developed for training, operational, and recreational events.
 Controls and countermeasures to prevent heat injuries will be included in safety briefings, operational orders, and letters of instruction pertaining to such events.